Rock Climbing at Lone Rock Point

 - CRAG-VT and the Episcopal Diocese of Vermont are not responsible for any fixed anchors found at Lone Rock Point.
 We make no guarantees about the integrity of any hardware found at Lone Rock Point.

-- Climbing for the 2017-2018 season is restricted to currently established routes.
+- Climbing is restricted to currently established routes.
 In the future, the Episcopal Diocese of Vermont will consider opening more of the cliff to climbing provided that we have good compliance with the guidelines described here.
 Please do not add any additional fixed gear to the cliff without prior authorization from the Rock Point Management Committee.

 - Any issues with the process or the property may be directed to email@example.com or the Rock Point liaison, Peter Clark.